 For more information on contracting with or without reimbursement of contractor expenses, click here.

 Terms of Payment (Page 3): By statute the state has 30 days from the invoice date to make payment.
 Clearly state what is expected of the contractor in order for them to be paid.

 If the contract is for one payment and does not have expenses separated out, it could be stated that payment will be processed within 30 days of receipt of an invoice.
 Or, if preferred, an authorization form can be printed at the time the contract is fully executed.
 It will be sent to the department responsible person who will hold onto the form until after the event takes place.
 Once the duties are completed, the form is signed and sent to accounts payable for processing.
 Note: Once the purchase order is at 450 process, the system will not allow the printing of the authorization form.

-Contracts with multiple payments: contractors are expected and should be told to keep track of their hours and/or reimbursable expenses they have incurred as they will not be paid any amount beyond what was agreed to in the contract.
+Contracts with multiple payments: Contract form SCSU003 is required when there will be multiple payments made.
+Contractors are expected and should be told to keep track of their hours and/or reimbursable expenses they have incurred as they will not be paid any amount beyond what was agreed to in the contract.
 If changes need to be made, both parties must agree to them by entering into a fully executed contract amendment prior to the exhaustion of funds or expiration of the original contract.
 Multiple payments should be based on a set of duties, phases of work, etc… and should not be set up as a payroll check (every two weeks), etc…

 Contract Attachments: To expedite matching attachments to the correct purchase order, please use the suggested format below to staple to your documents before sending them to Purchasing:

 THIS ATTACHMENT BELONGS TO PO #_______________

 It is always best to call with your questions prior to the event rather than afterwards.